xcart/xcart-docs/_pages/kb_en/modules/egoods/customer_experience.md

 After the order fulfilment status is changed to any other except for _Will not deliver_ a download link is sent to a customer in the "Your order has been changed" e-mail notification:

 ![invoice-1.png]({{site.baseurl}}/attachments/ref_208aL8a0/invoice-1.png)

+In case the the **Approve before providing access to download** option is disabled, the customer gets a download link for the product right after the order is paid.

 The download link for the product can also be found on the order details page in the **My orders** section of a customer account in your store.